Bench

 Runtime taxonomy

-Teach runtime as a facet, not a mini-site.
+Why runtime is a facet, not a separate page.

 Public runtime locks should stay simple.
 Backends and wrappers still matter, but they belong here as audit semantics rather than top-level navigation.